chkinney/azsync/README.md

 variables are synchronized to avoid pushing/pulling values you don't want affected.
 You can even have `azsync` generate a dotenv file for you automatically based on it!

+## Synchronizing other files

+`azsync file` synchronizes any file with a blob stored in an Azure storage account container.
+By default, it looks for the following environment variables:

+- `STORAGE_ACCOUNT_URL`: blob storage endpoint
+  - This can be found under Settings -> Endpoint in Azure Portal
+- `STORAGE_ACCOUNT_CONTAINER`: container name

+The blob name, by default, is the name of the file being synchronized.

+> [!TIP]
+> Similar to `azsync dotenv`, these variables can be loaded from a dotenv file!

+`azsync file` ensures that whichever version is newer (local vs. remote) is synchronized to both locations.
+This can be used to quickly share a file with another person.

+Note that the contents of the files will not be compared, only the modified times.
+When pulling or pushing, `azsync` makes sure that the correct modified time is stored.
+This ensures that the files can be compared quickly without needing to save them both to disk or load either of them fully in memory.

 ## License